whirl-wind/personal-website/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-I am a second-year PhD student at Computer Science department in University of California, Davis.
-I feel very fortunate to be co-advised by Prof. Joesph Teran and Prof. Julian Panetta.
+I am a second-year PhD student in the Computer Science department at the University of California, Davis.
+I feel very fortunate to be co-advised by Prof. [Joseph Teran](https://www.math.ucdavis.edu/~jteran/) and Prof. [Julian Panetta](https://julianpanetta.com/).

-My research interests lie in digital fabrication, physical simulation and geometry processing for computer graphics.
+My research interests lie in digital fabrication, physical simulation, and geometry processing for computer graphics.
 Currently, I am working on research related to shape optimization on nonlinear elasticity materials.

 Before joining UC Davis, I double majored in Mathematics and Computer Science at the University of Science and Technology of China.
-I was glad to be supervised by Prof. Ligang Liu and Prof. Xiaoming Fu in Graphics & Geometric Computing Laboratory.
+I was glad to be supervised by Prof. [Ligang Liu](http://staff.ustc.edu.cn/~lgliu/) and Prof. [Xiaoming Fu](https://ustc-gcl-f.github.io/) in Graphics & Geometric Computing Laboratory.
 {style="text-align: justify;"}